moby/moby/docs/sources/installation/google.md

 	Enter a cloud project id (or leave blank to not set): <your-google-project-id>
 	```
 > **Note**;
-> Be sure to enter the auto-generated Project ID, as the given name for a GCE project name can be changed at will and
-> does not map to the ID.
+> Be sure to enter the Project ID that was automatically created when the project was created, not the name you assigned it, as gcutil does not use that name to connect to GCE projects.
+You can find the Project ID in the `Projects` menu of the Google Developers Console webpage.

-6. Start a new instance, select a zone close to you and the desired instance size:
+5. Start a new instance, select a zone close to you and the desired instance size:

 	```
 	$ gcutil addinstance docker-playground --image=backports-debian-7